Kamelleon/File-sorting-script/README.md

 # PySort
-A small program that sort files by adding them to specific folder with the name of extension
+A program that sort files by adding them to specified folder with the name of the extension.

 # Instructions